stolostron/kui-web-terminal/docs/architecture.md

   - build time so it cannot be user specific
 - hard to create a plugin
   - oss kui needs more docs
-  - oss kui didn't design APIs well (they expect every plugin to be self contained at first, now they start to have reusable tables/sidecar, but still missing many functions)
+  - oss kui didn't design APIs well (they expect every plugin to be self contained at first, now they start to have reusable tables/sidecar, but still missing many functions & docs)
 - hard to do development
-  - without a fork, if there is any bug of oss kui, we have to debug in npm packages, and which happens a lot.
+  - without a fork, if there is any bug of oss kui, we have to debug in npm packages, which happens a lot.